-- Click Add, To add a new sender to the Safe Senders list and enter the email address or domain.
+- Click Add, to add a new sender to the Safe Senders list and enter the email address or domain.

-Click Ok, this process is quite simple, from now onwards email message received from specific email address doesn’t resist by Outlook.
+Click Ok, this process is quite simple, from now onwards email message received from a specific email address doesn’t resist by Outlook.